dyrnade/chef-buildbot-latest/README.md

 Description
 ===========

-Install a master and worker Buildbot(version 0.9.0rc1) with the default configuration
+Install a master and worker Buildbot(version 0.9.0rc1) with the default configuration and additionally Docker Workers by chef search within tags.

 NOTE
 ----